You’re driving along one day, minding your own business, when the car’s transmission indicator lights up. Okay – what now?

 Add around $800 to this price to account for the shop’s labor rate.
 (This is a general estimate – they might charge much more or less.)

-Now, which is cheaper?
+Now, which is less expensive?

 Can You Repair A Transmission At Home?